What is dizziness?

 - viruses and other illnesses

-- brain and nerve related disorders.
+- brain and nerve-related disorders

-If you are feeling dizzy or light-headed you might feel like you’re going to faint.
 Feeling faint is common and happens when the blood flow to the brain is reduced.
 This can be caused by a number of factors, such as:

 - changes to your blood pressure

 - high levels of pain